 - You do not need to supply your resting heart rate since we infer that from your sleep values

-At the moment Sleep as Android supports most Bluetooth heart rate devices and in the current BETA version it supports some Android Wear devices equipped with an HR sensor.
-Please refer to Wearable for more details.
+Sleep as Android supports most Bluetooth heart rate devices via BLE, and various smartwatches sensor.
+Please refer to Wearable

 Sleep as Android uses the ambient light sensor (lux sensor) that is present in nearly every smartphone to measure the level of ambient light in your bedroom.

 Settings > Sleep tracking > Awake detection